A Growing Freedom!

 to permanent hair loss.
 Without extensions, your natural hair is free to grow to its

-fullest potential, so don't let the idea of short hair for a short period of time rob you
+fullest potential, so don't let the idea of short hair for a short period of time rob

-of years of freely growing, healthy, manageable hair.
+you of years of freely growing, healthy, manageable hair.

 What should I expect from a Certified Sisterlock Consultant?

-every phase of your development.
+of your development.
 Expect a caring and knowledgeable professional.

 Is my hair type right for Sisterlocks?